resource-watch/slate/source/includes/dev/_microservice_dev_guide.md

 Windows users: If after running <code>yarn</code> you get an error where <code>gyp</code> cannot find Visual Studio, the solution <i>should</i> be as easy as running <code>yarn global add windows-build-tools</code> from an admin command prompt.
 </aside>

 The microservice's `README` may specify additional dependencies you need to install.
-[MongoDB](https://www.mongodb.com/), for example, is a common dependency of many RW API microservices, with applications like [Postgres](https://www.postgresql.org/), [Redis](https://redis.io/), [RabbitMQ](https://www.rabbitmq.com/) or [Elasticsearch](https://www.elastic.co/home) also being required on certain microservices.
+[MongoDB](https://www.mongodb.com/), for example, is a common dependency of many RW API microservices, with applications like [Postgres](https://www.postgresql.org/), [Redis](https://redis.io/), [RabbitMQ](https://www.rabbitmq.com/) or [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/) also being required on certain microservices.
 If a version number is not identified on the `README.md` file, the `docker-compose-test.yml` file may help. `image: mongo:3.4` means this microservice depends on MongoDB v3.4.

 Besides these dependencies, microservices may also depend on the Control Tower gateway, and other microservices: